hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_attached_data_network.html.markdown

 * `max_port` - (Optional) Specifies the maximum port number.

 * `min_port` - (Optional) Specifies the minimum port number.

----

-A `port_reuse_minimum_hold_time_in_seconds` block supports the following:

-* `tcp` - (Optional) Minimum time in seconds that will pass before a TCP port that was used by a closed pinhole can be reused.
-Default for TCP is 2 minutes.

-* `udp` - (Optional) Minimum time in seconds that will pass before a UDP port that was used by a closed pinhole can be reused.
-Default for UDP is 1 minute.

 ## Attributes Reference